 iv) An absence due to requirements of an academic class in which a grade is given will be considered excused, however, it will affect their attendance record.

 v) Students must be present at their classes two weeks prior to each competition.
 If a student misses one of these classes for ANY reason the student will not be allowed to compete at that subsequent competition.
 The competition does not issue any refunds.
-Students must also participate in the Showcase, held in January or February, in order to compete.
+The two week rule will also be in place prior to Showcase and students MUST also participate in the Showcase, held in January or February, in order to compete.

 vi) Families will be notified via email if their dancer’s attendance record is in jeopardy; if the student is in jeopardy (falling below 85% attendance), it is THEIR responsibility to inquire and arrange a private lesson at least three weeks prior to competition (refer to eligibility.)
 If a private lesson has not been arranged by then, the student will be pulled from that specific routine prior to the upcoming competition.

 vii) Mandatory company meetings are scheduled throu ghout the year.
 The dates are given in November and arrangements need to be made for a parent of the company dancer to attend to get the necessary information.

 i) Time is of the essence!
 Members should plan on arriving 10 minutes early to all activities in order to avoid the possibility of tardiness.